-Academic dishonesty ("cheating") involves all methods or techniques that enable a student to gain unfair advantage in the clinical or classroom setting (see the Great Basin College Catalog for the definition of cheating in the Academic Honesty section).
+Academic dishonesty ("cheating") involves all methods or techniques that enable a student to gain unfair advantage in the clinical or classroom setting (see above catalog statement).
 Cases of academic dishonesty ordinarily result in a grade of F for the assignment and/or the course, in accordance with published course policies.
-The violation may lead to the student's dismissal from the Great Basin College HSHS Programs and, in some cases, dismissal from Great Basin College.
+The violation may lead to the student's dismissal from the Great Basin College HSBH Programs and, in some cases, dismissal from Great Basin College.
 Students who are dismissed from the program for violation of academic integrity are not eligible for readmission into the program.
 The student will also be referred to the Vice President of Student Services for appropriate disciplinary action.